DigitalHallucinations/Feed-Portal/Docs/RSS_reader.md

 # RSS Feed Reader

-The RSS Feed Reader is a module within the SCOUT (Scalable Cognitive Operations Unified Team) application that allows users to retrieve and process RSS feeds.
+The RSS Feed Reader is a module that allows users to retrieve and process RSS feeds.
 It provides functionality to add and manage feeds, retrieve feed entries, and extract relevant information from those entries.
 This module is particularly useful for staying up-to-date with news, blogs, podcasts, or any other content distributed via RSS feeds.

 ## Features